 With that said, some Tesla owners have complained that body shops sometimes give them higher-than-usual quotes.

 If you take your Tesla to a body shop, they can charge you as little as $150 for minor scratches and up to $2,500 for deep paint scratches.
 A complete scratch repair job typically costs around $3,500.
-The cost is so high because most body shops repaint the area surrounding the scratches.

 If you’d like to find the best Tesla Tire Repair Kit Options, check out this article that I wrote.

-Paintless dent repair can restore a vehicle to factory-like condition more quickly and at a lower cost compared to a regular scratch repair job.
+A paintless dent repair can restore a vehicle to factory-like condition more quickly and at a lower cost compared to a regular scratch repair job.
 The only limit it has is if the paint is chipped or cracked.

 Since PDR doesn’t require re-painting, the cost is much lower (around $500 for average scratches), and it takes far less time to complete (often it can be done within a day.)